What will ICHK offer our child?

 Our primary school has a specialist music teacher and children are given opportunities to discover a broad range of musical experiences.
 They learn about classifying sounds, composing, harmonizing, playing instruments, singing, reading music, songwriting and recording.

-At secondary, music is developed through our innovative Human Technologies and Deep Learning programmes.
+At secondary, a music programme is being introduced into Years 7 and 8 in August 2020, which will supplement our existing weekly music clinics and innovative Human Technologies and Deep Learning programmes.

 What ICT learning do you offer?